Darvel: Prehistory and archaeology

+Modern history

 The modern town of Darvel is said to have been established in the late 18th century.
 The name Darvel was recorded in old charters as variations of 'Dernvale' or 'Darnevaill' and may derive from an old English word 'derne' which means 'hidden.'

 Sir William Wallace, the Scottish freedom fighter, has also been associated with the area.
 15th century minstrel Blind Harry wrote in his poem The Wallace that Wallace and his men defeated an English force at the hill in 1296 during the Wars of Scottish Independence.
 Blind Harry also tells of how the English general, Fenwick, who supposedly killed Wallace's father, was killed during the battle.
 Maps of the area now name a mound to the east of Loudoun Hill as 'Wallace's Grave'.
 A battle between Robert the Bruce and the English was also fought there on 10 May 1307.

 The land on which Darvel was built was owned by Earls of Loudoun and it was John Campbell, 4th Earl of Loudoun who began the modern town in 1754 as an income for the estate.
 By 1780, the population had increased to over 400.
 Loch Gate or Gait was once a significant loch close to the farm of that name, however it was largely drained for agriculture in the 19th century.